spdx/spdx-spec/chapters/3-package-information.md

 [SPDX DocumentNamespace]#[SPDX Identifier]
 ```

-See [section 2.5](2-document-creation-information.md#2.5) for the definition of the SPDX Document Namespace and [section 2.3](2-document-creation-information.md#2.3) for the definition of the SPDX Identifier
+See [D.5](2-document-creation-information.md#2.5) for the definition of the SPDX Document Namespace and [D.3](2-document-creation-information.md#2.3) for the definition of the SPDX Identifier

 Example using `xml:base`: